alexeymorgunov/structbioinfo/README.md

 distance mydist2, i.
 59-60, i.
 484-498, mode=4
 ```

 We are not doing a PyMOL practical today so the above is just to quickly familiarise you with the syntax.
-You can always refer to [command reference](http://pymol.org/pymol-command-ref.html) for more useful commands.
+You can always refer to [documentation](https://pymol.org/dokuwiki/doku.php?id=) for more useful commands.

 ---
 **3. Interesting databases.**

 a) Go to [ConSurf](http://consurf.tau.ac.il/) to map evolutionary conservation onto protein structure.
 Choose amino acids, known protein structure YES, enter our PDB ID, NO MSA, keep everything else default or automatic.
 Submit the job.
 It will take some time to run.
-Move on with questions and come back to analyse the output when it is done.
+Move on with questions and come back to analyse the output when it is done (10-15 min).
 It is best to view the results in browser with NGL viewer, and set the style to "spacefill".
 Are the results unexpected?

 Go back to the UniProt entry for our protein.